 A study conducted by Imperial College, London assessed the impact of psilocybin-assisted therapy on twelve patients (six men, six women) with severe depression.
 These patients attended two dosing sessions seven days apart, with the attending psychiatrist allowing patients to experience uninterrupted journeys.
 All patients showed some reduction in depression for a period of up to three months.

 A follow-up study suggested that the therapeutic impact of psilocybin was because of its ability to diminish the functions of the DMN, which corresponded to an ego-death experience.
 The goal of the study was to explore the link between psychological responses and brain activity to LSD.
 Treatment with psilocybin produced rapid and sustained antidepressant effects on nineteen patients.

-Researchers at the John Hopkins Center for Psychedelic and Consciousness Research demonstrated a study on psilocybin, finding evidence that it can trigger an ego-death experience in individuals.
+Researchers at the John Hopkins University Center for Psychedelic and Consciousness Research demonstrated a study on psilocybin, finding evidence that it can trigger an ego-death experience in individuals.
 The research showed the effects on the region of the brain called the claustrum, a thin veil of neurons deep inside the cortex, which has an impact on attention and agenda-setting.
 Those patients who received psilocybin showed decreased activity in the claustrum, down 15-30 percent.
 The reduction of activity in the claustrum corresponds with the loss of ego.

 Scientists from Maastricht University in the Netherlands conducted a double-blind, controlled trial with sixty participants, monitoring their glutamate levels while they were under the influence of psilocybin.
 Those subjects who were on the drug reported increased feelings of ego dissolution, as well as altered states of consciousness.